Duet3D/wiki-content/User_manual/Tuning/scanning_z_probe_calibration.md

 # LDC1612-based probes

 Duet3D have boards that use the LDC1612 chip, including the [Duet 3 Scanning Z Probe](/Duet3D_hardware/Duet_3_family/Duet_3_Scanning_Z_Probe) and the [Duet 3 Roto Toolboard](/Duet3D_hardware/Duet_3_family/Duet_3_Roto_Toolboard).

+## Mounting

+The bottom of the SZP coil should be around 1 to 2mm above the tip of the nozzle, so that when scanning the bed the G31 trigger height can be set to around 2mm to avoid the nozzle contacting the bed, while keeping the coil fairly close to the bed.

 ## Configuration